 Scroll down for today's best Nikon D5500 deals

-If amateur photographers are increasingly favouring mirrorless cameras over DSLR due to size and convenience, Nikon’s D5500 could be construed as part of DSLRs' fight back.
+If amateur photographers are increasingly favoring mirrorless cameras over DSLR due to size and convenience, Nikon’s D5500 could be construed as part of DSLRs' fight back.

 The shiny red or matt black-bodied Nikon – depending on your personal preference – witnessed its maker’s first example of a flip-out, swivelling touchscreen on its DSLR range.